 '''

-java.lang.Object

 javax.realtime.MemoryArea

 javax.realtime.ScopedMemory

 '''

 ScopedMemory is the abstract base class of all classes dealing with representations of memory spaces which have a limited lifetime.
 In general, objects allocated in scoped memory are freed when (and only when) no schedulable object has access to the objects in the scoped memory.